 It can be a culture shock for some but at the same time a welcome respite from the concrete jungle and rat race that visitors to our shores are escaping.
-Enjoy your Belize holidays in paradise and Belize recipes.

-Fast food joints are very common throughout Belize, perhaps due to the lack of the big franchise fast food chains.
+Fast food joints are common throughout Belize, perhaps due to the lack of the big franchise fast food chains.
 Some are well advertised by colorful and sometimes garish signs or just ask the nearest pedestrian or taxi driver.
-Most Belize fast food joints are very small mom and pop establishments, or even as simple as a small table mounted on a sidewalk – sometimes with a little gas stove to keep the food hot.
+Belize fast food joints are small mom and pop establishments, or even as simple as a small table mounted on a sidewalk – sometimes with a little gas stove to keep the food hot.

 Weekends and evenings see an upsurge of street side vendors as working Belizeans seeking extra income haul out the barbecue grill and hawk their fast food from almost every street corner in most population centers.
 This is the face of Belize Fast Food.